bast/talk-coding-like-1969/talk.md

 <img src="img/sharing-papers.jpg" style="width: 80%;"/>

-- We want maximum visibility and maximum reuse
+- We want maximum visibility and maximum reuse.

-.quote["they reinvented the wheel and don't know about my paper although I did all the ground work"]
+- The more interesting science is done referencing my paper, the better for me.

 ---